Open-World Skill Discovery from Unsegmented Demonstrations

-In \cref{subsec:loss}, we demonstrate that our algorithm can identify the first distinguishable skill boundary using only observations and actions.
-However, some datasets include additional external information, such as privileged in-game data or VLM detections.
-Incorporating these auxiliary signals improves the detection of skill boundaries that are otherwise difficult to recognize through loss-based boundary detection alone.
-For example, in Minecraft, crafting an item does not involve abrupt changes in mouse movement, making it hard to detect boundaries purely from predictive action loss.
+In \cref{subsec:loss}, we demonstrate that SBD can identify the first distinguishable skill boundary using only observations and actions.
+However, some datasets include additional external information such as privileged in-game data or VLM annotations~\citep{guo2025seed1,comanici2025gemini}.
+Incorporating these auxiliary signals improves the detection of skill boundaries that are otherwise difficult to recognize through loss-based detection alone.
+For example, in Minecraft, crafting an item does not involve abrupt changes in mouse movement, making it hard to detect boundaries purely with predictive action loss.
 In such cases, in-game logs of successful crafting events provide valuable hints.
-It is important to note that this is an optional component of our algorithm; as we will discuss in \cref{subsec:ablation}, it also performs well on datasets without external auxiliary information.
+It is important to note that this is an optional component of SBD; as we will discuss in \cref{subsec:ablation}, it also performs well on datasets without external auxiliary information.